HOW TO LOSE FAT: MEN VS. WOMEN

 - Add some high-intensity training like HIIT

-The most effective form of exercise for women to lose fat and reverse unwanted weight gain is with strength training, using progressive overload to build muscle mass and increase metabolic rate.
+The most effective form of physical activity for women to lose fat and reverse unwanted weight gain is with strength training, using progressive overload to build muscle mass and increase metabolic rate.

 Resistance training workouts will allow women to add muscle mass to their frames, which is not only anabolic, but will also help increase their existing levels of testosterone which aids in fat loss.

 Women are often afraid weight lifting workouts will make their legs big.
 Don’t be afraid.
 Women don’t produce enough testosterone for that to happen.
 As long as you’re focusing on nutrition, your legs will get toned through strength training, and lose the body fat that is making them look big now.

-I’m not a fan of steady state cardio, but it does allow you to increase calorie burn to lose some extra body fat and hit your weight loss goals.
+I’m not a fan of steady state cardio, but it does allow you to increase fat-burning effect to lose some extra body fat and hit your weight loss goals.

 Sometimes just the act of doing any training at all for some period of time, even walking on a treadmill at a level of incline, provides enough resistance and overload to start to develop some lean muscle mass.

 The more muscle you have, the more you can reap its benefits: greater insulin sensitivity, greater glycogen storage capacity, and increased metabolism.

-Women definitely need to focus on nutrition as well, even though training will have more of an impact for them than it will for men.
-The good news is that it’s not necessary for you to obsess over food, count calories or worry about measuring and counting.
+Women definitely need to focus on nutrition as well, even though physical activity will have more of an impact for them than it will for men.
+The good news is that it’s not necessary for you to obsess over food, count calories or worry about measuring and counting calorie intake.
 In the nutrition section, you’ll see that there’s a much easier way!

 MEN, TRAINING, AND FAT LOSS

-Men are wasting their time doing additional low-intensity aerobic exercise such as walking on a treadmill at a low speed if fat loss is the goal.
+Men are wasting their time doing additional low-intensity aerobic exercise such as walking on a treadmill at a low speed if they’re trying to lose stubborn body fat.